BCEM-UniAndes/Reproducibility-Guidelines/README.md

 Here's a repository containing an example of an ideal script and its associated README file:

 ####  Git repository usage
-Note that this is not a requirement yet, advanced users only.
+Note that this is not a requirement yet, advanced users only ([link to a complete tutorial](https://github.com/BCEM-UniAndes/git-guide.git)):
-Link to a tutorial?

 1. Each _commit_ must be adequately described: consistent, without omitting information
 2. DO NOT _commit_ on incomplete or unstable versions of the script